nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-custom-metadata.md

 There are several different ways to refer to data on IPFS, all of which involve a Content Identifier or CID.

-If you're writing your own contract, you may be tempted to store IPFS CIDs in their binary form, which uses a bit less storage space than a string-encoded CID like `bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi`.
+If you're writing your own contract, you may be tempted to store IPFS CIDs in their binary form, which uses a bit less storage space than a string-encoded CID like <code class="overflow-wrap-breakword">bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi`</code>

 While it's true that a binary CID uses a bit less memory than the equivalent string encoding, in many cases it doesn't actually matter in practice.
 On platforms like the Ethereum Virtual Machine where the minimum storage allocation is 256 bits, both forms of CID require the same amount of actual on-chain storage space.
 In some cases it can be _more_ expensive to store binary CIDs, for example, if you need to convert to the string form inside a contract.